 In the entire history of movie-in-movies scenes, from silent days up through Mad Men, the predominant theme for the trope has been a contrast between the idealized or hokey, “Hollywood” world that the characters watch, and their own “real” world.
 (And the enduring richness of the trope, of course, derives from the fact that their world isn’t really real, either.)
 Here, what’s onscreen is hokey and Hollywood to the max: with stilted acting, lousy synchronization, and melodramatic lines like, “My life seems misspent.
 The meaning has gone out of everything and left only … ashes.”
 (The dialogue brings to mind the scene in Harold Pinter’s The Last Tycoon script where Robert DeNiro, playing an Irving Thalberg-like executive, rips a screenwriter for the line he’s penned in response to “I love you” — “And I you!”)

-The characters’ reaction eliminates any doubt we might have about the lousiness of the movie.
+The Taxi characters’ reaction eliminates any doubt we might have about the badness of the movie they and we are watching.
 And by the way, Cagney’s line in reference to the male lead, Donald Cook –“His ears are too big” — is another in-joke.
 That was commonly said about another actor from a rival studio, MGM’s Clark Gable.

 Now as to the identity of that crummy movie.
 The marquee says it’s Her Hour of Love — “GREATEST PICTURE OF ALL TIME.”
 (Hardy har har.)
 There is no such film, though One Hour of Love was a 1927 silent.
 Both Films in Films and IMDB say the actual footage is from Side Show, directed by Del Ruth in 1931.
 That is not true, as I can attest now that I’ve seen Side Show, which is available for rental on YouTube.
 That film does indeed feature Cook and Evalyn Knapp (the onscreen lovers) but it’s a circus-set comic adventure.
 Del Ruth, Cook, and Knapp worked up this scene especially for Taxi.